 \item $\mu = 2.5$

-In this case, the ground state energy in the potential $V_{\{\mu\}}\,(x)$ is below its maximum, while the first excited state is above the maximum.
-This is sufficient for us, to be able to state that the fourth state of the potential $V_{\{-\mu\}}\,(x)$ is above its maximum.
+In this case, the ground state energy in the potential $V_{\{\mu\}}(x)$ is below its maximum, while the first excited state is above the maximum.
+This is sufficient for us to state that the fourth state of the potential $V_{\{-\mu\}}(x)$ is above its maximum.

 Mind the difference between~\eqref{sums51} and~\eqref{sums251}.
-We had to add the factor of two to $m_{\{\mu\},\,0}$ due to the fact that the ground state is below $V_{\{\mu\}}\,(0)$ for $\mu = 2.5$.
+We had to add the factor of two to $m_{\{\mu\},\s 0}$ due to the fact that the ground state is below $V_{\{\mu\}}(0)$ for $\mu = 2.5$.

-One may have noticed from~\eqref{tabu25} that, as we go from the third to the fourth energy level in $V_{\{-\mu\}}\,(x)$, the quantum action becomes four times larger.
+One may have noticed from~\eqref{tabu25} that, as we go from the third to the fourth energy level in $V_{\{-\mu\}}(x)$, the quantum action becomes four times larger.
 This is, of course, a purely quantum effect.
 The general rule for our potential is: